ansible/eda-server-operator/README.md

 Once you have a running Kubernetes cluster, you can deploy EDA Server Operator into your cluster using [Kustomize](https://kubectl.docs.kubernetes.io/guides/introduction/kustomize/).
 Since kubectl version 1.14 kustomize functionality is built-in (otherwise, follow the instructions here to install the latest version of Kustomize: https://kubectl.docs.kubernetes.io/installation/kustomize/)

+> [!Note]
+> If you want to do a single-command install with no modifications, please see these docs [here](./docs/single-command-install.md).

 First, create a file called `kustomization.yaml` with the following content:

 ```yaml